maxiarat1/ai-image-captioner/backend/database/README.md

 ## Thread Safety

-- Each async operation uses thread pool (4 workers)
+- Async operations share the global DB thread pool (4 workers by default)
-- Each thread gets its own DuckDB connection
+- Each SessionManager call opens its own DuckDB connection
 - No shared connection state
 - Safe for concurrent operations